-The Lorena gold project 14 km east of Cloncurry is interpreted to be a Proterozoic structurally-controlled hydrothermal stockwork system within the Corella Formation (Photograph 131).
+The Lorena gold project 14 km east of Cloncurry is interpreted to be a Proterozoic structurally-controlled hydrothermal stockwork system within the Corella Formation (Photograph 144).
 This project was acquired by Malachite Resources in February 2011.
 In November 2012, Malachite Resources executed a joint venture agreement with BCD Resources NL to jointly develop the deposit.
-BCD is hopeful of having gold concentrate (with a gold grade of around 60 g/t Au) produced for transport to and treatment (benefication to gold dore by bacterial leaching) at its Beaconsfield plant in Tasmania in late 2013.
-Project construction began in the March 2014 quarter and commissioning is forecast to commence before year end.
-The Lorena gold project is forecast to mine a head grade of 11 g/t Au to produce around 30,000 ounces of gold from an open cut in its first year of operation.
-In 2014 Malachite Resources has estimated a measured resource of 105 800 t at 5.3 g/t Au and an indicated resource of 228 200 t at 5.2 g/t Au at the 'A' Lode, and an indicated resource of 8 400 t at 3.6 g/t Au and an inferred resource of 45 000 t at 4.1 g/t Au at the 'B' Lode (all data at cut-off grade 0.5 g/t Au).
+BCD was hopeful of having gold concentrate (with a gold grade of around 60 g/t Au) produced for transport to and treatment (beneficiation to gold dore by bacterial leaching) at its Beaconsfield plant in Tasmania in late 2013.
+Project construction began in the March 2014 quarter and commissioning was forecast to commence before end of 2014.
+The Lorena gold project was forecast to mine a head grade of 11 g/t Au to produce around 850.5 kg of gold from an open cut in its first year of operation.
+In 2014 Malachite Resources had estimated a measured resource of 105 800 t at 5.3 g/t Au and an indicated resource of 228 200 t at 5.2 g/t Au at the 'A' Lode, and an indicated resource of 8 400 t at 3.6 g/t Au and an inferred resource of 45 000 t at 4.1 g/t Au at the 'B' Lode (all data at cut-off grade 0.5 g/t Au).
 While the grade is attractive for a small open cut mine of about 100 000 tpa, high-grade gold results have been discovered at depth and other promising gold prospects have been found in the surrounding area.
-Past production from the open cut mining of the oxidised part (Photograph 132) of the deposit yielded 245.36 kg of gold bullion until 2000.
+Past production from the open cut mining of the oxidised part (Photograph 145) of the deposit yielded 245.36 kg of gold bullion until 2000.
+Project construction began in the March 2014 quarter but since 22 January 2015, when BCD Resources NL appointed receivers and managers, work has ceased.
+With the project some 75% complete, Malachite Resources while considering its options has placed the project on hold. .
+In March 2016 Malachite Resources announced an agreement with Ore Processing Services Pty Limited to establish and operate a mobile mineral processing plant at the Lorena gold mine.